 Amending a 2012 Tax Return

 Mistakes on a tax return were not uncommon, and the IRS provided a way to correct them.
-Taxpayers who discovered an error on their 2012 Form 1040A had to file Form 1040X, Amended U.S. Individual Income Tax Return.
+Taxpayers who discovered an error on their 2012 Form 1040A were required to file Form 1040X, Amended U.S. Individual Income Tax Return.

 - A corrected W-2 or 1099 form from an employer or financial institution often triggered the need to amend.